YunoHost/doc/packaging_apps_arguments_format.md

 help.fr = "some help text in french" # optional
-example = "an example value" # optional default = "some stuff" # optional, not available for all types
+example = "an example value" # optional default = "some stuff" # optional, not available for all types optional = true # optional, will skip if not answered
 ```

 And in json: